dotlang/language/doc/RFE.md

 Can we use a less strange and more consistent notation?
 `var y: map[string, int] = ["a" => 1, "b" => 2]`?

-? - Implement STM.
+Y - Implement STM.
 Everything immutable except inside a function. remove `var` and `val`. can this simplify the language?
 This will affect: keywords, all definitions for protocol and func,
 pro: it will simplify notations and language. no need to specify var/val everywhere.